StPINNs - Deep learning framework for approximation of stochastic differential equations: Reformulation of solving SDE as a stochastic optimization problem

-The resulting scheme, together with the above derivations, introduces the so-called {\it Stochastic Physics-Informed Neural Networks} (SPINNs).
-Note that when $\sigma=0$, then we recover the classical PINNs, see \cite{ajen}.
-The main differences between the derivation of SPINNs and PINNs are the use of the universal representation theorem that gives us the existence of the function $\Psi$ in \eqref{univ_rep_1}, and the construction of the loss function for the artificial neural network $\mathcal{N}(\mathrm{w},\cdot)$ that, after minimization, allows us to approximate the function $\Psi$.
+\end{corollary} The main differences between the derivation of StPINNs and PINNs are the use of the universal representation theorem that gives us the existence of the function $\Psi$ in \eqref{univ_rep_1}, and the construction of the loss function for the artificial neural network $\mathcal{N}(\mathrm{w},\cdot,\cdot)$ that, after minimization, allows us to approximate the function $\Psi$.
 It was not the case in the classical PINNs.

 \begin{remark} The results presented in this paper can be applied directly, under the assumptions (A1), (A2), to the SDEs \eqref{main_equation} driven by the L\'evy process $L$ of a finite L\'evy measure.
 In this case, $L$ can be, for example, a Wiener process, a compound Poisson process, or their linear combination.
 If the drift coefficient $a$ satisfies (A1), (A2), (A3), then we can consider the case when, for example, $L$ is the Cauchy process. \end{remark} \begin{remark} There is another option of approximating the loss $\mathcal{\bar L}$.
 Namely, we can take